isaacg1/isaacg1.github.io/project-ideas.md

 Many operators of practical computing systems care about a performance criterion which they call "starvation".
 They don't want their systems to experience starvation.
-This is a concern that arrises when evaluating priority-based policies, where practioners describe the lowest-priority jobs as never completing.
+This is a concern that arises when evaluating priority-based policies, where practitioners describe the lowest-priority jobs as never completing.

 In open queueing models where the arrival process is not dependent on the state of the queue,